KeyboardLayout2/Middlemak/README.md

 ### 2) Pinballing

-I wrote about pinballing in length below (Ctrl+f "My Personal Ponderings).
+I wrote about pinballing in length [below](https://www.reddit.com/r/Middlemak/wiki/index#wiki_my_personal_ponderings).
 The short of it is that there is an incredibly strong interaction between vowels and the consonants, with 75% of all bigrams between vowels and consonants.
 PInballing can happen when a lot of vowels and consonants are put on the same hand, the hand movement will pinball back and forth between the vowels and consonants.
 This would be redirects upon redirects, etc.

 I’ll cover Colemak first to outline the issue.
 Having most of the vowels EOIUY and many frequent  consonants of NHLMKJ on the right hand leads to a pinballing problem.
 I call this the NHLMKJ wall, it’s a wall of consonants that the vowels pinball off of.
 As in you’ll type a vowel, then one of the right hand consonants, then a vowel again, then a right hand consonant, etc. E.g. the word “unlikely” (on Colemak).